iamdcj/es-whatever/src/Bindings/const/README.md

 ## **Mutations**

-Constants cannot be reassigned or redeclared, however if they are initialized with a composite value the contents of the compiste, e.g. an array or object, can be mutated.
+Constants cannot be reassigned or redeclared, however if they are initialized with a composite value, the contents of the compiste, e.g. an array or object, can be mutated.

 ### **Objects**